-To get into the Olympic spirit, and for an insight into one of the more iconic aspects of the sporting festivities, the ‘London 2012 Olympic and Paralympic Games Medals’ exhibition at the British Museum (+44 20 7323 8000, www.britishmuseum.org) is well worth a look.
+Around town To get into the Olympic spirit, and for an insight into one of the more iconic aspects of the sporting festivities, the ‘London 2012 Olympic and Paralympic Games Medals’ exhibition at the British Museum (+44 20 7323 8000, www.britishmuseum.org) is well worth a look.
 Tracing the process of medal production, from the mines of Mongolia through to the Royal Mint in Wales, the exhibition also features objects from previous Olympic Games.

 For a truly esoteric experience, head south of the Thames to the gloriously eccentric Horniman Museum (+44 20 8699 1872, www.horniman.ac.uk).
 The ornate building is set amid 16 acres of landscaped gardens with great views of the capital; the exhibits, meanwhile, are mainly anthropological, with a macabre natural history gallery; check out the overstuffed walrus – the Victorian taxidermist had never seen one before, and it shows.
 For families, there’s a nature trail, weekend workshops and the chance to get hands on with exhibits.
 It’s easy to get to the Horniman using the new east London section of the Overground rail line (coloured orange on the tube map), parts of which offer great views of the capital at rooftop level – worth a trip in its own right.

-Happily, if you’re attending the Games themselves, the patch of east London between the centre of town and the Olympic Park is a culinary playground.
+Food and drink Happily, if you’re attending the Games themselves, the patch of east London between the centre of town and the Olympic Park is a culinary playground.
 There are plenty of Time Out-approved places to choose from, whether you’re looking for a cheap fill-up, or an indulgent dinner.

 Dukes Brew Que (+44 20 3006 0795, www.dukesjoint.com) is a recently opened American barbecue joint in the middle of De Beauvoir Town, near Dalston, the East End’s trendiest – if slightly bedraggled-looking – neighbourhood.
 Expect reasonably priced pulled pork, ribs, sirloin steak and other meaty delights prepared on an imported Cookshack Fast Eddy smoker, for down-home US authenticity.
 Shoreditch, meanwhile, is home to several great Vietnamese restaurants.
 It may look rough and ready, but Mien Tay (+44 20 7729 3074, www.mientay.co.uk) is our choice for excellent fare on a budget – whether a simple, spicy salad or a sea bass with chilli and lemongrass.